 Also, according to the Third European Directive, which has issued the requirements for compliance with Due Diligence provided by the FATF, we can mention that the Company adopts, among other measures, continuous monitoring, identification of effective beneficiaries of legal entities and structures, and enhanced diligence for higher-risk clients.

-The company will maintain, among others, records regarding Customer Due Diligence (CDD); shall continuously monitor internal, external and any other records capable of recognizing individual transactions and verifying compliance with the MLTFC, with applicable procedures and issued by UIAF, Rule 13 of the MLTFC, and other relevant legislation.
+The company will maintain, among others, records regarding Customer Due Diligence (CDD); shall continuously monitor internal, external and any other records capable of recognizing individual transactions and verifying compliance with the MLTFC, with applicable procedures in line with the article 51 of the law 83 of 2017, and other relevant legislation.

-Measures for due diligence swill be strengthened in relation to the clients of countries considered to be of the third world (identified by the EU Commission as countries at higher risk for money laundering).
-For these, a a more rigorous set of due diligence measures will be applied.
+Measures for due diligences will be strengthened in relation to the clients of countries considered to be of the third world (identified by the EU Commission as countries at higher risk for money laundering).
+For these, a more rigorous set of due diligence measures will be applied.

-The Company’s platform constantly establishes and adjusts the daily trading limits and withdrawals of cryptocurrencies based on the need for safety and the real state of the transactions.
+The Company’s platform constantly establishes and adjusts the daily trading limits and withdrawals of Crypto Assets based on the need for safety and the real state of the transactions.

 If the transaction happens frequently in a wallet you have registered and a new one is inserted, and the transactions are beyond reasonable circumstances, our team of professionals will evaluate and determine if this transaction is suspect; if we identify a specific transaction as a suspect based on our evaluation, we may adopt restrictive measures, such as suspending or denying the transaction.

-Among the obligations assumed by the Company is the communication in suspected ML/ FT cases, to competent authorities, as required under the MLTFC Regulation No. 15.
+Among the obligations assumed by the Company is the communication in suspected ML/ FT cases, to competent authorities, as required under the articles 43 and 44 of the law 83 of 2017.

-Once the transaction is carried out and some risk has been observed, the Company is responsible for sending the STR to the FIAU immediately, and within a maximum period of 24 (twenty four) hours from the transaction execution date, the Company must provide information about who carried out the transaction.
+Once the transaction is carried out and some risk has been observed, the Company is responsible for sending the STR to the UIF-PORTUGAL immediately, and within a maximum period of 24 (twenty-four) hours from the transaction execution date, the Company must provide information about who carried out the transaction.
 It should be noted that this procedure is an exception and not a general practice.

 In order to prevent third parties from acting on behalf of others, the Company may confirm the identity by means other than those reported in the company policies.
 If it is confirmed that the transaction involves a person acting on behalf of others, the parties must be identified, and legally appropriate measures must be taken.